Mi6u3l/would-you-rather/README.md

-Would you rather project for Udacity React Nanodegreee - React / Redux project
+# Would you rather

+This is a project for Udacity React Nanodegreee - React / Redux

 This app allows users to create questions with two possible answers, and answer those same questions.
 A leaderboard is avaialable as a ranking of who created and answered more questions.